ravi9/ovgenai-lcm-sdxl/README.md

   - `lcm-sdxl-ov-fp16/`
   - `lcm-sdxl-ov-int8/` (weight quantized)

-If the export fails re-run after ensuring network / HF auth (if required).

 ## 3. (Optional) Post-Quantize Only the UNet

-If you want an INT8 UNet and remaining components in FP16:
+If you want an INT8 UNet and the remaining components in FP16:

 ```bash
 # You can change calibration subset size (default 200):